11 Best Solar Companies in Oregon, OH (Feb 2023 Review)

 EcoWatch's Oregon, OH Solar Company Rankings FAQs

-Which solar panel installer is the best near me?
+Which solar installation company is the best in Oregon?

-In Oregon, Solect Energy, LLC is the best local solar company.
-Our team of experts rates it 5.00 stars, so it's a great choice if you're planning to add solar panels to your house.
+In Oregon, GEM Energy is the top local solar company.
+Our team of experts rates it 3.00 stars, so it's a great choice if you're planning on installing solar panels on your house.

-Solar panels can be harmful for the environment when manufacturers use toxic chemicals in the construction.
-Chemicals can make solar panels difficult to dispose of safely once they've reached the end of their lifespan.
-Making solar panels uses a lot of energy as well.
+Solar panels can be harmful for the environment when manufacturers use toxic chemicals when they're made.
+Chemicals can make solar panels difficult to recycle safely once they've reached the end of their lifespan.
+Making solar panels needs a lot of energy as well.
 The energy payback period is about 1 to 4 years.

 When should I install solar panels?

-Although summer is the most popular time people install solar panels, the ideal time is actually winter.
-You can save money since there's less demand during the winter months, and it allows you to be up and running with solar for the more expensive power bills you may get during the summer.
+Despite summer being the most common time people install solar panels, the ideal time is actually winter.
+You can save money since there's not as much demand during the winter months, and it allows you to be up and running with solar for the more expensive power bills you may get during the summer.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert’s opinion on the top solar companies featured here, follow this link.